How to Eliminate Stubborn, Horrible Household Odors—Pet, Smoke, Mold, Mildew

 Unlike supermarket room fresheners that do little more than try to cover up odors with fragrance, Nok-Out is an “oxidizer.”
 When it comes into direct contact with the source of the odor, it oxidizes that smelly stuff, changing it into something that no longer has an odor—pure oxygen.
 But it can only do this when it comes in direct contact with surfaces that have been touched by the stinky stuff, be that an entire room, a garbage can, or a teen’s shoes.

-Prepare for the oxidation process to give off its own odor in some situations, as the smoke smell gets elimiinated.
+Prepare for the oxidation process to give off its own odor in some situations, as the smoke smell gets eliminated.
 I’ll tell you now during the process of oxidizing the offensive odor, it’s going to smell like a stinky swimming pool with a hint of chlorine.
 Don’t be surprised by this.
 It’s part of the process.
 Just wait.

 Sweet smell of nothing

 Once the oxidation is complete you’ll be left with the wonderful smell of—nothing!
 The odor will be gone and it will not come back.
-Just know that depending on the severity of the situation you are dealing with, this could take days, not only hours.
+Just know that depending on the severity of the situation you are dealing with, this oxidation process could take days, not only hours.

 Dispense with a humidifier